 Paperwork on the job site is annoying and can mean a long trip to the office.
 A digital tool like Lumiform makes it easier to access and secure documents and share information about discovered incidents during inspections.
 This not only saves time but also increases safety when handling heavy equipment.

-Any workplace with heavy equipment should place special emphasis on complying with regulations and taking steps to protect workers and the environment.
+with heavy equipment should place special emphasis on complying with regulations and taking steps to protect workers and the environment.
 A cost-effective and reliable inspection solution like Lumiform is the right solution.

 With Lumiform's mobile app and desktop software, safety officers and employees benefit from the following features during heavy equipment inspections: